givingjar/blog.givingjar.org/_posts/2016-06-22-charity-spotlight-williamston-theatre.md

 If you want to learn more about [Williamston Theatre][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://www.williamstontheatre.org/" twitter="WilliamstonThtr" facebook="williamstontheatre" youtube="williamstontheatre" %}
+{% include web-links.html home="http://www.williamstontheatre.org/" twitter="WilliamstonThtr" facebook="williamstontheatre" youtube="user/williamstontheatre" %}

 ###### Photographs Courtesy of [Chris Purchis][2] and [Ian Kast][17]